 Begin massage of the incision scars two weeks after the surgery.
 They can be massaged with vitamin E, aloe vera, or moisturizing cream.
 You may also purchase a cream to help minimize scarring, please ask our nurse if you are interested.

-You may resume sexual activity.in 3 weeks.
+You may resume sexual activity in 3 weeks.
 For the first 10 days following surgery, raising your blood pressure (heart rate) will cause bleeding.
 Abdominal stress on your muscles will stretch/break the stitches if you exercise before 4 weeks.
-At four weeks you should consider passive or less vigorous sexual activity that will not cause abdominal movement.
+At four weeks you should consider a passive or less vigorous sexual activity that will not cause abdominal movement.

 Please do not drive for 7-10 days.

 Do not lift anything heavier than 10 lbs. for 4 weeks

 It is good to walk for 15-20 minutes 2-3 times per day.